fredvaz/Operating-Systems/README.md

 # Operating-Systems
 Class of Operating Systems in Electrical and Computer Engineering Degree

-I made this in OS X it's based on Unix but in some cases it's different of Ubuntu Linux like:
+In operating systems is used Ubuntu Linux because we work in this Unix-based system.

-- core dump directory that is /cores and file core is core.PID;
+We could for example using the OS X which is also based on Unix but we would have more work because the specific functions, gdb, memory sharing restrictions etc different for each system or Linux distribution.

-- GDB is no more support apple moved to LLDB but you can install gdb-apple it's like GDB;
+There is also more documentation of Linux.